 Product Placement on the Job: The Top Three Workplace Brands on Screen!

-Like our real world, most of the characters featured on screen have jobs.
+Just like in our real world, most of the people featured on screen have jobs.

 This means they must work someplace.
-Of course, they could be employed by some fictitious entity, like Homer Simpson at Burns Industries, Sully and Mike’s gig at Monster’s Inc. and Gustavo Fring’s chicken joint Los Pollos Hermanos on Breaking Bad.
-But for the sake of realism and/or product placement, many films and TV shows will opt for real life companies for their made-up characters; the very essence of product placement on the job.
-So, here is our countdown of the top three real life companies that helped secure paychecks for real life actors in real life fictional productions (spoiler: there is no product placement agency on the list).
+Of course, they could be employed by some fictitious entity, like Homer Simpson at Burns Industries, Sully and Mike’s gig at Monster’s Inc. or Gustavo Fring’s chicken joint Los Pollos Hermanos on Breaking Bad.
+But for the sake of realism and/or product placement, many films and TV shows will opt for real-life companies for their made-up characters; the very essence of product placement on the job.
+So, here is our countdown of the top four real-life companies that helped secure paychecks for real-life actors in real life fictional productions (spoiler: there is no product placement agency on the list).

 1. The Office.

-Side note: In a rare example of a real product placement company helping out a fictitious paper company, HERO also enjoyed great exposures on the show by placing a Gateway computer on every desk and ServiceMaster Clean cleaning cart in the warehouse.
+Side note: HERO also enjoyed great exposures on the show by placing a Gateway computer on every desk and a ServiceMaster Clean cleaning cart in the warehouse.
 They all received exceptional screen time and, unlike the brands mentioned above, no fee to production was necessary.

-This Emmy-winning off-beat comedy from the FX network provides us with not only a great workplace branding example, but a fundamental lesson on why product placements exist at all.
+This Emmy-winning off-beat comedy from the FX network provides us with not only a great workplace branding example, but a fundamental lesson on why product placement exists at all.
 Martha, one of the show’s central characters, is a Costco insurance agent.
 Her Costco-emblazoned Oldsmobile is also featured.
 Arby’s also enjoys plenty of screen time but it isn’t a workplace set.
-In an interview with AdAge, Co-creator Jonathan Krisel explains the use of real brands isn’t about eschewing product placement services, it’s about creating a real universe—that Baskets really shills for no one.
+In an interview with AdAge, Co-creator Jonathan Krisel explains the use of real brands is about creating a real universe—that Baskets really shills for no one.
 “Both are brands that we just wrote into the script and then asked them if we could do it.
 There’s no money involved.
 We’re not advertising for them, but it’s more about the authenticity of having the real thing and not having it be a fake brand.”

 Side note: HERO delivered a great Baskets exposure for client Cabinets to Go.
 In this case, the production utilized a TV commercial for onscreen playback, which means their brand messaging was part of the exposure!